Alianza Atlético: Founding

-A group of brave and enterprising citizens of Sullana met on January 18, 1920 at the home of Don José Taboada More, located on the fourth block of Grau Street in the heart of the Norte neighborhood of Sullana, and founded a sports institution that over time would become one of the best in all of Northern Peru, which they called Club Sport Alianza.
+A group of citizens of Sullana met on January 18, 1920, at the home of Don José Taboada More, located on the fourth block of Grau Street in the heart of the Norte neighborhood of Sullana, and founded a sports institution that over time would become called Club Sport Alianza.
 The name was the initiative of Don Félix Peralta, who was in charge of calling the meeting.
 Fernando Herrera Agudo was named the first president of the nascent institution.

 The birth of Club Alianza Atlético was greeted with the whistle of the railroads, which later carried in their wagons all the players who made up the Sport Alianza teams when they played matches on the fields of Piura, Paita, Talara, Chiclayo and Trujillo.

 On March 12, 1920, it merged with Club Atlético Sullana.
 Since that date, it began to be known as Club Alianza Atlético Sullana, or Alianza Atlético.
 This name has prevailed even when in 1986 the institution was registered in Public Records as Asociación Deportiva Alianza Sullana.